dhellmann/pymotw-3/source/glob/index.rst

 Sometimes it is necessary to search for files with names containing the special meta-characters :mod:`glob` uses for its patterns.
-The :func:`escape` function builds a suitable pattern.
+The :func:`escape` function builds a suitable pattern with the special characters "escaped" so they are not expanded or interpreted as special by :mod:`glob`.

 .. include:: glob_escape.py
    :literal: